Getting Users to Actually Use Your Workflow System

 By Mike Raia Posted February 10, 2017

 If you invested in new workflow management software but can't get people to use it, my grandma would say "you just made a big hole in the water."
 In fact, it might be even worse.
-For instance, if you've replaced an existing system with something users no longer value.
+For instance, you may have just replaced a "tried and true" existing system with something users do not understand or value.
 Even a flawed system may have offered some benefit.
 Unfortunately, without a good strategy for the rollout and ongoing user adoption of a new system, people will resort to old, bad habits like emails and spreadsheets to manage the flow of critical information.

 Below are some tips for ensuring that your workflow management efforts accomplish the goals you set for them by building better user adoption.

 Involve Users Before the Launch